Chronic Fatigue Syndrome

 - For allergy symptoms, such as a runny nose or itchy eyes, your health care professional may recommend a non-drowsy antihistamine.

 You may also benefit from keeping an energy/activity diary.
 Keep a log for several weeks, noting the times when you feel the most fatigued and what activities you performed during the day.
 This can help you identify patterns in your illness and factors that contribute to your fatigue or other symptoms, such as headaches.
-There are several apps available now that you can use on your computer or smartphone to help you track and monitor your CFS.
+There are several apps available now that you can use on your computer or smartphone to help you track and monitor your ME/CFS.
+Many people find that wearable devices are useful for tracking.

 Also schedule rest periods and adjust your schedule to fit your energy patterns.
 Making time to relax and meditate during certain times of the day may be helpful, as will avoiding situations you know to be physically or psychologically stressful.

-Despite a decade of research into the origins of chronic fatigue syndrome (CFS), researchers still don't know what causes this debilitating disease.
-Neither are there known steps you can take to prevent CFS.
-However, research into the cause, control and prevention of CFS is being conducted.
+Despite a decade of research into the origins of ME/CFS we still don't know what causes this debilitating disease.
+Neither are there known steps you can take to prevent ME/CFS.
+However, research into the cause, control and prevention of ME/CFS is being conducted.

 Facts to Know

-Chronic fatigue syndrome (CFS) can affect all races, sexes and socioeconomic groups.
-It affects women at about four times the rate that it affects men.
+Myalgic encephalomyelitis, formerly known as chronic fatigue syndrome and now often referred to as ME/CFS, ME/CFS can affect all races, sexes and socioeconomic groups.
+It affects women at three to four times the rate that it affects men.
 The condition is most common in people in their 40s and 50s.

 Studies find that adolescents are less likely to develop the condition than adults.
 Cases in children under 12 are even less common.

-CFS does not appear to be a new illness.
-Relatively small outbreaks of similar disorders have been described in medical literature since the 1930s.
+ME/CFS does not appear to be a new illness.
+Outbreaks of similar disorders have been described in medical literature since the 1930s.

-This illness is called "chronic fatigue syndrome" because it reflects the most common symptom—long-term persistent fatigue.
-However, the word fatigue is highly misleading, because it is one symptom among many and can create misunderstanding and trivialization of the illness.
+This illness was once called "chronic fatigue syndrome" because of the long-term persistent fatigue.
+However, the word fatigue is highly misleading, because it is one symptom among many and can create misunderstanding and trivialization of the disease.

-There is no evidence to indicate that CFS is contagious, but organizations like the American Red Cross recommend indefinite deferral of potential blood donors with a past or current history of CFS.
+There is no evidence to indicate that ME/CFS is contagious, but organizations like the American Red Cross recommend indefinite deferral of potential blood donors with a past or current history of ME/CFS.

-Without objective diagnostic criteria, the prevalence of CFS is difficult to measure.
-The CDC reports that at least 1 million people in the United States have CFS.
-CFS can begin suddenly or gradually.
+The Centers for Disease Control and Prevention reports that between 836,000 and 2.5 million people in the United States have ME/CFS.
+ME/CFS can begin suddenly or gradually.
 The sudden onset sometimes follows a respiratory, gastrointestinal or other acute infection, including mononucleosis.
 Other cases develop after emotional or physical traumas such as a serious accident, bereavement or surgery.
-Sometimes there is no obvious trigger for CFS.
+Sometimes there is no obvious trigger for ME/CFS.

-The severity of CFS symptoms varies with each individual.
-Besides debilitating fatigue that does not go away even with rest, several common symptoms of CFS include:
+The severity of ME/CFS symptoms varies with each individual.
+Besides debilitating fatigue that does not go away even with rest, several common symptoms of ME/CFS include:

-There is limited long-term data on the ultimate progression or regression of CFS.
+There is limited long-term data on the ultimate progression or regression of ME/CFS.
 Symptoms can wax and wane, becoming more severe or improving over time.

-No specific diagnostic tests or therapies for CFS exist.
-If your health care professional has diagnosed you with CFS, treatment will focus on relieving symptoms, improving function and restoring quality of life.
+No specific blood tests or therapies for ME/CFS exist.
+If your health care professional has diagnosed you with ME/CFS, treatment will focus on relieving symptoms, improving function and restoring quality of life.

-There is no known cause of CFS.
-Viruses have been linked to the condition, including Epstein-Barr virus; human herpes virus type 6 (HHV-6); enteroviruses; Ross River virus; and rubella.
+10. There is no known cause of ME/CFS.
+Viruses have been linked to the condition, including Epstein-Barr virus; human herpes virus type 6 (HHV-6); enteroviruses; and Ross River virus..
 Other infections, such as candida albicans, a fungus that causes yeast infections; bornaviruses, which cause an infectious neurological syndrome called borna disease; mycoplasma, a cause of atypical pneumonia; and coxiella burnetti, the agent that causes Q fever, have also been implicated.
-There is evidence of immune system dysfunction, low blood pressure, endocrine abnormalities, nutritional deficiencies and problems with the nervous system in CFS, but it is not known if these are cause or effect.
-No cause has yet been definitively connected to CFS, but research is ongoing.
+There is evidence of immune system dysfunction, low blood pressure, endocrine abnormalities, nutritional deficiencies and problems with the nervous system in ME/CFS, but it is not known if these are cause or effect.
+No cause has yet been definitively connected to ME/CFS, but research is ongoing.

 Questions to Ask